GeoBrodas/hackarena/README.md

 - [ ] Improved User experience by delivering toast notifications on success/error
 - [ ] Add a form builder to accept team registrations.
 - [ ] Send email updates to participants if registered/interested.
+- [x] GitHub username validation on Hackathon details page
+  > Sice the form is publicly available on the `/hackathons/[eventId]` page, we decided to inlcude a validation on the GitHub username field.
+In this way only valid entries will be selected.

 ## Installation Setup